Speech topic: Speech Topic : Tea 101 (Saturday February 3, 2018)

 Linda also writes for international tea publications, appears in media interviews, consults in the food and beverage industry and hosts tea classes and tea events.

-Speech Topic: Genuine Tea/Our Journey
+Speech Topic: Genuine Tea in Japan

 David and Sarah moved to Taiwan in 2010 and fell in love with the culture, the language and the tea.
 Taiwan is widely regarded as having the best high mountain oolongs in the world and served as the ideal location for them to begin their journey with tea.
 They spent four years in Asia, undertook a masters degree in business administration and travelled to 14 countries.
 After graduation, they travelled extensively through the tea plantations of Taiwan, China, Sri Lanka and partnered with a nonprofit in India.